-Activity/Valued Impact Mitigation Measure Responsibility Environment Component Implementation Supervision Finalizing occupation health and safety features in design of trains, tracks and associated stabling yard. inside the tracks and stabling yard.
-Accidents and injuries to operational staff Station and Stabling yard to have adequate numbers of toilets separate for male and female staff Train design to include emergency features such as emergency brake and exit Prepare health and safety plan for the project 11.
-Community health and safety.
-Finalizing community health and safety plan during project construction works Finalizing health and safety features in design of trains, tracks and stabling yard.
-Accidents and injuries of local community people due to poor health and safety standards of project construction works Accidents and injuries to passengers using the train during operation stage Collision of trains and derailment, fire power outages, stopping of train services during operation stage Before construction works begin, the contractor will prepare the following plans for approval by the GC, PIU and/or ADB (refer to table 30).
+Activity/Valued Impact Mitigation Measure Responsibility Environment Component • Implementation Supervision Occupational health and safety for RRTS operational staff.
+Finalizing occupation health and safety features in design of trains, tracks and associated stabling yard.
+Unsafe and hazardous working conditions inside the tracks and stabling yard.
+Accidents and injuries to operational staff Include health and safety features in design of stations, tracks and trains Station and Stabling yard to have adequate numbers of toilets separate for male and female staff Train design to include emergency features such as emergency brake and exit Prepare health and safety plan for the project PIÙ, PMO NCRTC/MOHUA 11.
+Community health and safety. - Finalizing community health and safety plan during project construction works - Finalizing health and safety features in design of trains, tracks and stabling yard. local community people due to poor health and safety standards of project construction works - Before construction works begin, the contractor will prepare the following plans for approval by the GC, PIU and/or ADB (refer to table 74).
 These plans must be consistent with requirements of the SHE.
-1) Camp management plan including health and safety, resource supply, waste management etc. 2) Muck disposal plan 3) Waste Management plan 4) Traffic management plan 5) Occupational and community Health and Safety plan 6) Labor and working conditions management plan 7) Code of Conduct for construction workers 8) Emergency response plan 9) Construction noise and vibration management plan 10) Strom Water Management Plan 110) Strom Water Management Plan 120) Strom Water Management Plan 21) Strom Water Management Plan 22) Muck dision to the above the PIU must prepare a public communications plan to regularly Contractor PIU, GC, External monitor
+1) Camp management plan including health and safety, resource supply, waste management etc. 2) Muck disposal plan 3) Waste Management plan 4) Traffic management plan 5) Occupational and community Health and Safety plan 6) Labor and working conditions management plan 7) Code of Conduct for construction workers 8) Emergency response plan 9) Construction noise and vibration management plan 10) Strom Water Management Plan In addition to the above the PIU must prepare a public Contractor PIU, GC, External monitor

-Activity/Valued Impact Mitigation Measure Responsibility Environment Component Implementation Supervision keep the public informed on the project The project design to include passenger friendly and safety features such as: clear signage on entry, exit, prohibited areas etc; clear public announcements; presence of adequate housekeeping and customer service staff; automatic fare collection system Station and trains to have emergency response system and facilities such as emergency escape routes, fire alarm, fire extinguisher etc. Security surveillance systems including CCTV B. CONSTRUCTION STAGE I. Physical environment 12.
-Air quality and GHGs Excavation works for elevated sections. (total of 12960 m3 of material will be excavated) Operation of equipment, machinery and construction vehicles Hauling of excavated material Generation of dust from excavation works; transport of excavated material (in uncovered trucks), re-suspension of dust from road surface Generation of exhaust and emissions from operation of equipment and machinery Water sprinkling to be carried out as per SHE Conditions of Contract at regular interval (to be mutually decided by the contractor and NCRTC) The trucks/dumpers carrying the excavated material will be covered using tarpaulin/similar covering materials.
+Activity/Valued Impact Mitigation Measure Responsibility Environment Component Implementation Supervision • communications plan to regularly keep the public informed on the project The project design to include passenger friendly and safety features such as: clear signage on entry, exit, prohibited areas etc; clear public announcements; presence of adequate housekeeping and customer service staff; automatic fare collection system Station and trains to have emergency response system and facilities such as emergency escape routes, fire alarm, fire extinguisher etc. Security surveillance systems including CCTV B. CONSTRUCTION STAGE l.
+Physical environment Excavation works for elevated sections. (total of 12960 m3 of material will be excavated) Operation of equipment, machinery and construction vehicles Hauling of excavated material Generation of dust from excavation works; transport of excavated material (in uncovered trucks), re-suspension of dust from road surface Generation of exhaust and emissions from operation of equipment and machinery Water sprinkling to be carried out as per SHE Conditions of Contract at regular interval (to be mutually decided by the contractor and NCRTC) The trucks/dumpers carrying the excavated material will be covered using tarpaulin/similar covering materials.
 Truck tires will be washed to remove excess soil clinging to it.
-Regular maintenance of construction equipment and machinery; have up to date pollution under control (PUC) for all vehicles Contractor PIU, PMO, GC, External Monitor
+Regular maintenance of construction equipment and Contractor PIU, PMO, GC, External Monitor